Africa-Wide Information (Ebsco)

 - To find an article in full text, choose the button Check for Full Text.

-- In the search results you will find a chat box on the right to contact the UGent library.
+- In the search results you'll find a chat box on the right to contact the UGent library.

 - When refining the date, you can click on a bar to get a range.